 How is the social life?

-We aim to go out as a team every week and we try and make our socials varied.
+We aim to go out as a team every week, either to sports night or elsewhere, and we try and make our socials varied.
 This has included: curry, bowling, pub crawls, formal dinners, themed nights out, karaoke, laser tag, climbing, an easter egg hunt and more.
 We are a big team which means that the more you get involved the more you’ll get out of it.
 Don’t be worried if there seems like a lot of people at training and socials – we’re really friendly and inclusive so just say hi to a committee member and they’ll say “Nice to meet you, where you been?
-I can show you incredible things…” etc
+I can show you incredible things…” etc.

 I’ve been to Nationals, the training schedule doesn’t look very much?